-Learning, capturing and maintaining the past of your family directly influences you, your parents, and even future generations of people that you may never meet.
+To learn, research, and maintain your ancestry will influence you, your parents, and even future generations.
 Find more about the importance of ancestral roots in this insightful guide below.

 “Without knowing their past history, origin, and culture, a people is like a tree without roots.”

-Learning, documenting, maintaining and sharing our household history will bring innumerable benefits to people, communities, and societies as a whole.
+As we discover, document, and share our household history it will bring innumerable benefits to not only people, but also communities, and societies as a whole.

 Family records are greater than pedigree maps, censuses, and birthdates.

-They can be an effective antidote to the negative encounters that we face today, presenting us a better feel of who we are and motivating us to deepen our heritage for future generations.
+They can be an effective antidote to the negative encounters that we face today.
+They can present us with a better feeling of who we are.
+And they can motivate us to deepen our heritage for future generations.

 Why do you research your family history?

-You may have a photo album full of old pictures and you are not sure who the pictures are for many of the people.
+You may have a photo album full of old pictures.
+Maybe you are unsure as to who is in the photos.

-There may be rumors that a member of the family played a major role in World War I, or that he was an early actor in Hollywood.
+For instance, there may be rumors that a member of the family played a major role in World War I. Or maybe that your ancestor was an early actor in Hollywood.

-If the inspiration to do some research on family history is purely personal or not, there are many good reasons for learning more about the families that have existed before you.
+The inspiration to research your family history for you may be purely personal or not.
+But there are many good reasons to learn more about the families that existed before you.

 Finding Family History – Why It’s Important

-Finding the history of your family can turn into an eye-opening experience and can make a lot of changes in your life.
+Finding the history of your family can turn into an eye-opening experience.
+It can make a lot of changes in your life.

 Find out about the personal history

-You might find out that your grandmother was trained as a pharmacist, or that there were a variety of patented inventions in your grandfather.
+And what about your grandparents?
+You might find out that your grandmother was trained as a pharmacist.
+Or that there were a variety of patented inventions in your grandfather.

-You will not only recognize the place from which your ancestors came, the languages they spoke and the faith they practiced, but also non-public stories such as how they met and fell in love.
+Genealogy research will allow you to discover where your ancestors came from, their native language, and the faith they practiced.
+Research will also expose the non-public stories such as how they met and fell in love.

-You will learn things you’ve never learned before about your home town by researching the history of your parents.
+You will learn new things about your home town by researching your parents’ history.

-Even your ancestors may have helped find the city that still has a large part of your family.
+Your ancestors may have first settled into the town or city that you now call home.
+And as such it still has a large part of your family.

 Sharing life advice

-We are well known to learn from the mistakes that others have made before us.
-Many of our aged loved ones can offer wise words on a variety of topics that we can share with future generations.
+We all know that we should learn from the mistakes that others have made before us.
+Many of our older relatives can offer wise words on a variety of topics that we can share with future generations.

-Knowing the health issues addressed by your ancestors will enable you to be aware of the risks of developing the same problems, and you can talk to your doctor about better prevention.
+Knowing any health issues of our elders and ancestors will enable you to be aware of the risks of developing the same problems.
+Because of this, you can prepare yourself to talk to your doctor about better prevention.

 This is one of the single most important reasons to do family history research.